-Touching the person's hand or forehead lets them know you are present.
+Touching the person's hand or forehead lets him/her know you are present.

-You can reassure them by saying, "I'm right here beside you."
+You can reassure her/him by saying, "I'm right here beside you."

 When Death Occurs

 As a caregiver, it may not be obvious to you when death comes.
 The two main signs of death are no breathing and no heartbeat.
 There may also be a loss of bowel or bladder contents.